mpccelon/ffxiv-market-tester/README.md

 Basic Functionality is modeled after [GarlandTools crafting lists](https://garlandtools.org/db):
 - A user can save/keep track of FFXIV item recipes
-- A recipe is composed of multiple ingredients
+- A recipe is composed of multiple ingredients (item + quantity)
+- A user can also browse through items
-- The user can also fetch the current in-game market price for these ingredients via the [Universalis API](https://universalis.app/docs/index.html)
+- The user can also fetch the current in-game market price for items/ingredients via the [Universalis API](https://universalis.app/docs/index.html)
+- Market prices are saved in the db, so it will always return the most recently fetched price until it is re-fetched from the server.
 # Current Framework
 ```
 - db                        // some helper scripts/data used to seed the database